 Council of Bishops

-Bishops of The United Methodist Church provide spiritual leadership to more than 12.5 million persons in a broad range of settings on four continents, including North America, Europe, Africa and Asia.
-Historically, bishops preside over Annual and Central Conferences (regional areas of the church).
-They play an important leadership role in helping to set the direction of the church and its mission throughout the world.
+Bishops of The United Methodist Church provide spiritual leadership to almost 12 million persons in a broad range of settings on four continents, including North America, Europe, Africa and Asia.
+In the United Methodist tradition, bishops are not “ordained” as bishops, but are clergy elected and consecrated to the office of bishop.

 On this site you can meet your bishop and learn about the many ways United Methodists are in ministry in your community and around the world.